hassio-addons/hassio-vagrant/README.md

 This has only been tested using Windows 10 (1803), previous Windows versions may work, feedback is welcomed.

+When using the NFS addon the winnfsd.exe process may not terminate on a halt command.
+This should be killed manually (Task Manager or you preffered method) prior to issuing an Vagrant Up.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]